-Jones can be played with up to four players, each taking a different character - two men, two women.
+Jones can be played with up to four players, each taking a different character: two men, two women.
 Here at least there is Equality.
 I pick the guy on the left, because he's wearing sunglasses and is therefore Cool.
-It is however a little odd that both guys are wearing jeans while the women both shop at the same store - presumably Togs R Us.
+It is however a little odd that both guys are wearing jeans while the women both shop at the same store 1presumably Togs R Us.
 It's a big chain.
 Surprised you've not heard of it.

 As far as I know, there's no difference between any of the characters, which seems a shame.
-In a more complex game, the guy on the left would travel more slowly around the map due to feeling compelled to check every mirror and going "Hey...", the first lady would suffer a -2 point to Charisma until her painful looking sunburn wore off, the third guy would sometimes end the game abruptly after realising his dreams had deserted him and he was now a middle aged man with no future, and the fourth would randomly be arrested by the Fashion Police for wearing a shirt themed on particularly messy sick.
+In a more complex game, the guy on the left would travel more slowly around the map due to feeling compelled to check every mirror and go "Hey...", the first lady would suffer a -2 point to Charisma until her painful looking sunburn wore off, the third guy would sometimes end the game abruptly after realising his dreams had deserted him and he was now middle-aged with no future, and the fourth would randomly be arrested by the Fashion Police for wearing a shirt themed on particularly messy sick.